-The following courses are required for students to receive the doctor of physical therapy degree (DMU alumni do not need to take PPDPT 1608, 1609 or 1610).
-PPDPT 1600 Orientation must be completed prior to enrollment in the first class in the post-professional doctor of physical therapy program.
+The following courses are required for students to receive the doctor of physical therapy degree (DMU alumni do not need to take PPDPT 1609).
+An Orientation tutorial must be completed prior to registration for PPDPT coursework in the post-professional doctor of physical therapy program.
 PPDPT 1607 Clinical Applications may only be taken once all other courses have been completed.

 Individual characteristics of the patient/client that need to be taken into consideration in the management of a patient/client’s care.
 Family dynamics are also explored in relation to their impact on the health and health care decisions of a patient/client.
 Another component of this course is the physical therapist’s role with respect to issues of violence and abuse.